Duy-Phuong/spring-docs/Note git/guide code/angular.md

 Nhưng cách trên k tốt - access direct element is not good

 ### 5. Using the Renderer to build a Better Attribute Directive

+This however is not the best way of changing that style because as you might recall from some earlier

+lecture in this course, accessing elements directly like this is not a good practice,

+you should use a different tool which I'll show you in a second because Angular actually is also able

+to render your templates without a DOM and then these properties might not be available.

 ```ts
 ng g d better-highlight